RyanGan/washington_wildfire_2012/README.md

 ### data

-This folder contains two folders: pm_data and shape_files.
+This folder contains two folders: pm_data and zipped shape_files.

 **/data/pm_data/**
 1. background_pm25_wash2012.csv: *This file is the background PM2.5 estiamtes for each WRF-Grid and is used to represent the background PM2.5 levels.
 The daily grid-level estimates are substracted off the daily grid-level estimates for the other PM2.5 estimation methods to estimate levels of PM2.5 that may be attributed to wildfire smoke.*